Yichuans/datasheet-format-pelican-md/MD_ready/pelican_Belize - Belize Barrier Reef.md

 Platt, S. (1994). *Preliminary Assessment of the Status of the American Crocodile (Crocodylus acutus) in the Turneffe Atoll, Belize.* Report to Coral Cay Conservation and University College of Belize.

-Spalding, M., Ravilious, C. & Green, E. (2001). *The World Atlas of Coral Reef*s.
+Spalding, M., Ravilious, C. & Green, E. (2001). *The World Atlas of Coral Reefs*.
 UNEP-WCMC / University of California Press, Berkeley, and Cambridge U.K.

 Stafford, P. & Meyer, J. (1999). *A Guide to the Reptiles of Belize*.
 356 pp.